Need

 We can class the abraders

-serves an exclusive purpose.
-The thinner you get the less
+120 grits.
+Each grit serves an exclusive purpose.
+The

-grit is BEST suited for heave percussion work.
-The heavy
+30 grit is BEST suited for heave percussion work.
+The

-grit can be used to rip, shear and shape the edge creating
+heavy grit can be used to rip, shear and shape the edge

-large crude heavy duty platforms in seconds.
-Keep using
+creating large crude heavy duty platforms in seconds.

-the heavy grits on thin preforms and your playing with
+Keep using the heavy grits on thin preforms and your playing

 grits are good for "crushing" in "isolations"